The Ways: Great Lakes Native Culture & Language

 Curated by earthSayer

-In Powwow Trail, Dylan Jennings shares a weekend of singing with Midnite Express and dancing at the Oneida Powwow.
+Living Language shares Ron Corn Jr.'s attempt to teach his daughter, Mimikwaeh, to be a first language speaker of the Menominee language.
 This video is part of The Ways, an ongoing series of stories on culture and language from Native communities around the central Great Lakes.
+Published on Nov 13, 2012

 Lake Superior Whitefish: Carrying on a Family Tradition by Pat Peterson